-Posture Perfect: Yoga Poses to Help You Stand Tall
+Posture Perfect: 4 Yoga Poses to Help You Stand Taller

-Sitting tall in a chair with your hands resting on your thighs, take a deep breath as you roll your shoulders back and lift your heart to the sky.
-As you exhale, round the back, dropping your head towards your chest.
-Do this 3-6 times.
+Start by sitting in a chair with your spine long and hands resting on your thighs.
+Take a deep breath as you roll your shoulders back and lift your heart to the sky.

 Birdwing Neck and Shoulder Stretch

-Reach your left arm behind your back so the palm is facing outward.
-Use your right hand to grab your left wrist, anchoring it by your right hip.
-Inhale, lengthening the spine.
-As you exhale, turn your head to the left, bringing your chin over your left shoulder.
-On your next inhale, turn your head back towards center and to the right.
-Repeat twice more.
+Reach your left arm behind your body so the palm is facing outward.
+Use your right hand to hold your left wrist, anchoring it by your right hip.

-Use these poses as a break from computer work or any time you notice you’re slumping.
-You’ll feel better and stand taller.
+I hope you’ll use these poses as a break from computer work, after a long car ride or, in fact, any time you notice your posture is less than perfect.
+Trust me– they’ll help you feel better and stand taller.